Nursing Tutor

 Address any issues or conflicts promptly and fairly

 Q8.
-Which department did like in the teaching
+Which department did you like teaching?

 I enjoyed teaching in the Pediatrics department.